openhab/openhab-addons/bundles/org.openhab.voice.actiontemplatehli/README.md

 When read is false:

 * template: action template.
 (Required)
 * value: value to by send.
 It can be used to capture the transformed placeholder values.
-(Required unless if the target item type is String in that case rule mode is assumed true and the whole text is passed to item).
+(Required unless if the target item type is String in that case silence mode is assumed true and the whole text is passed to item).
 * type: action template type.
 * requiredTags: allow to restrict the item targets by its tags.
 * placeholders: defined placeholders that can be used on the template and replaced on the value.
-* ruleMode: boolean used to avoid confirmation message.
+* silence: boolean used to avoid confirmation message.
 * targetMembers: when targeting a Group item, can be used to send the command to its member items instead.

 When read is true: